GWC-DCMB/ClubCurriculum/Lessons/Lesson01_Jupyter-Setup.md

 Congrats, you're ready to start coding!

-Whenever you want to open a notebook, you can click `File` > `Open Notebook` and search for the GitHub file in `GWC-DCMB/ClubCurriculum`.
+Whenever you want to open a notebook, you can click `File` > `Open Notebook` and search for the file from GitHub in `GWC-DCMB/ClubCurriculum`.
 Alternatively, you can open a blank notebook by clicking `File` > `New Python 3 notebook`.
 Be sure to save your work to Drive!